svenvg93/GitBook/docker/logging/grafana-promtail.md

 # Grafana Promtail

-This guide offers a detailed tutorial on setting up Promtail, including installation, configuration, and integration with Loki for efficient log collection and forwarding.
+Warning: Grafana Promtail is deprecated and has been replaced with Grafana Alloy.
+Consider migrating to Alloy for future-proofing your setup.

-!!! failure Grafana Promtail is deprecated and replaced with Grafana Alloy.
+This guide provides a comprehensive tutorial on setting up Promtail, covering installation, configuration, and integration with Loki for efficient log collection and forwarding.

 {% hint style="info" %}
 The step below might need adjustment to work in your environment!